-CSB has appointed the Employment Manager to manage the Equal Employment September 2022 221 | P a g e Opportunity Program.
+CSB has appointed the Employment Manager to manage the Equal Employment

+Opportunity Program.
 The Employment Manager's responsibilities will include monitoring all Equal Employment Opportunity activities and reporting the effectiveness of the Affirmative Action Program as required by Federal, State and local agencies.